 – How do you attract family offices and other large investors to your direct investing platform?

-– my book, The Virtual Handshake: Opening Doors and Closing Deals Online.
+- The Virtual Handshake: Opening Doors and Closing Deals Online (book)

 7) Originate investments.